cakephp/docs/en/core-utility-libraries/app.rst

     If reset is set to true, all loaded plugins will be forgotten and they will be needed to be loaded again.

-    .. versionchanged:: 2.0
-        Will not merge app paths with core paths anymore.

     Examples::

         <?php